 The most difficult part of implementation of TPS is heijunka and kanban.
 Companies trying to implement get caught in the starting conflict.
 When parts availability is poor, and demand for specific vehicle is widely varying across months, it is very difficult sustain a stable heijunka at the assembly plants of the OEMs.

-On the other hand, kanban system cannot be implemented in the production system of an auto component vendor if assembly operations of
+On the other hand, kanban system cannot be implemented in the production system of an auto component vendor if assembly operations of OEM are not smoothened.

 When plants are exposed to demand fluctuations, further amplified by parts availability fluctuations, the bins or kanban cards become ineffective.
 So instead of acting as pull based cues for triggering production, the bins simply move inventory from component vendor to OEM.